Board of Directors

 Health Educator / Senior Coalition Coordinator

 Erlinda Bourcier joined the Healthy Aging Association in October 2013.
 Her passion has always been exercise and wellness.
 Erlinda received her BA-Kinesiology-Health and Wellness from California State University, Stanislaus 2011.
 Prior to working at HAA she worked for United Cerebral Palsy of Stanislaus County as a program coordinator and YMCA of Stanislaus County as Senior Director of Membership and Fitness.
 During her tenure at the YMCA she received numerous YMCA of the USA certifications which include Older Adult Director, Group Exercise Trainer, Mat Pilates Instructor, Healthy Back Instructor, Strength Trainer, Cycling Instructor, Personal Training Instructor and Advance Group Exercise Instructor.
-Other certifications are as follows: BodyPump, Group Power, SilverSneakers, Matter of Balance Master Trainer and Young at Heart Fitness Instructor.
+Other certifications are as follows: BodyPump, Group Power, SilverSneakers, Matter of Balance Master Trainer (April 2017-present) and Young at Heart Fitness Instructor.
 Erlinda is a member of the HEART Coalition and STOAAC.
 Currently, Erlinda is volunteering with the Stanislaus Senior Foundation as newly elected Vice President.
 She also serves with the Jack and Buena Foundation that oversees Camp Jack Hazard which is a local children’s adventure camp program.
 In addition, Erlinda is the coordinator of the Senior Coalition of Stanislaus County and in April 2017 certified as a Matter Of Balance Master Trainer.
 As a Health Educator she facilitates health education topics in both group and individual settings.
 All topics are on general nutrition and the health benefits of physical activity.
 Erlinda is happily married with two adult daughters who live in Hawaii.

 Jessica Shupp, B.A., CHES